|

 Mon 28 Aug 06 17.45

-This young Cambridge University derived company caught my eye with their
+This young Cambridge University derived company caught my eye with

-taking along someone who was familiar with the work.
-To say that they
+precaution of taking along someone who was familiar with the work.

-were less than impressed may be an understatement but there was definitely
+To say that they were less than impressed may be an understatement

-some distance between the show's intentions and what was actually communicated
+but there was definitely some distance between the show's intentions

-to the audience and neither reading, nor being knowledgeable about the
+and what was actually communicated to the audience and neither reading,

-Nabokov work, seemed to bridge the gap.
-This was unfortunate as the
+gap.
+This was unfortunate as the show boasted choreographers, composers,

-show boasted choreographers, composers, actors, directors and designers
+actors, directors and designers presenting their narrative interpretation

-presenting their narrative interpretation in mime, dance, physical theatre
+in mime, dance, physical theatre and puppetry.
+Unfortunately, from

-and puppetry.
-Unfortunately, from my point of view I felt that it rather
+my point of view I felt that it rather degenerated into a bit of a

-degenerated into a bit of a fourth form girls school panto in parts,
+fourth form girls school panto in parts, especially when they pranced

-especially when they pranced about rather heavily of foot!
-It was certainly
+about rather heavily of foot!
+It was certainly a well intentioned production

-a well intentioned production and there was no doubting the sincerity
+and there was no doubting the sincerity of the cast.
+The action on

-of the cast.
-The action on stage often had me quite lost as far as making
+stage often had me quite lost as far as making sense of it all was

-sense of it all was concerned, however the cast had tap danced their
+concerned, however the cast had tap danced their way into my affections

-way into my affections by the end of the show and the appearance of
+by the end of the show and the appearance of the erm, elves.
+Overall,

-the erm, elves.
-Overall, this production was only dark in an obscure
+this production was only dark in an obscure sort of way....

 Little Red Riding Hood